amuuu/problems-and-solutions/polymorphism-not-working.md

 ```
 void a() { /* childs content */ }
 ```
 And when you write a child object on a parent object and call the method `a()`, the child's implementation will be called.
+It all comes down to the `virtual` keyword.